angular/angular-ja/aio-ja/content/guide/roadmap.md

 *Completed Q2 2022*

 Develop and publish an in-depth guide on change detection.
-Develop content for performance profiling of Angular applications.
+Develop content for performance profiling of Angular apps.
 Cover how change detection interacts with Zone.js and explain when it gets triggered, how to profile its duration, as well as common practices for performance optimization.

 ### Rollout strict typings for `@angular/forms`